-Key 2 Learning College is a Registered Training Organisation (RTO), registered by the Australian Skills Quality Authority (ASQA).
+Key 2 Learning College is a Registered Training Organisation (RTO), registered by the Australian Skills Quality Authority (ASQA) and Education Services for Overseas Students Framework (ESOS).
 All qualifications taught at Key 2 Learning College are nationally recognised (in Australia) giving you more flexibility when looking at further studies and are taught to the highest Australian standards.
+Key 2 Learning College also holds accreditation with Community Work Australia (CWA) and Australian Nursing and Midwifery Accreditation Council (ANMAC).